JuliaLang/julia/doc/src/manual/running-external-programs.md

 ```julia
 pipeline(`do_work`, stdout=pipeline(`sort`, "out.txt"), stderr="errs.txt")
 ```

-For example, you can pass a `IOBuffer`, and later read from it, after resetting the stream back to its beginning.
+For example, you can pass a `IOBuffer`, and later read from it, after resetting the stream back to its beginning:

 ```julia
 julia> io = IOBuffer();